ST Edge AI Core - Command-line Interface

 Consider the provided model as a classifier.
 This implies that

-the computation of the 'CM'
+the computation of the 'CM' and 'ACC'

 metrics are evaluated, else an autodetection mechanism is used to